kratzert/Caravan/README.md

     - that was used to derive all of the data included in Caravan, and
     - that is required to extend Caravan to any new location for free in the cloud.
 2. It acts as a community hub (see [discussion forum](https://github.com/kratzert/caravan/discussions)) to
-    - share news and updates on Caravan ),
+    - share news and updates on Caravan,
     - for anyone to share extensions of Caravan to new regions.

 See ["Extend Caravan"](https://github.com/kratzert/Caravan/wiki/Extending-Caravan-with-new-basins) for a detailed description about how to extend Caravan to any new region/basin with the code provided in this repository.
 See ["How to contribute"](#how-to-contribute) for more details about how to contribute to the Caravan project.